BestReviews is reader-supported and may earn an affiliate commission. Details

 A foldable keyboard is easy to slip into a bag or large pocket because of its compact size when folded.

-Most foldable keyboards on the market today use Bluetooth to wirelessly connect to devices.
+Most foldable keyboards currently today use Bluetooth to wirelessly connect to devices.
 This usually works just fine because users generally want to pair the keyboard with a tablet or smartphone, which comes with built-in Bluetooth.
 The only problem with a Bluetooth keyboard is that you either need to charge it or it contains single-use batteries that need replacing every so often.
 You can also find a few foldable keyboards that attach to devices via a micro USB cable or through the headphone jack.
 These generally don't need charging since they're physically connected to your tablet or smartphone.

 The battery life of a foldable keyboard can range from around 30 hours of use to over 150 hours.
 It's also worth looking at how long the battery lasts on standby, especially if you'll only be using your keyboard occasionally.
 Some models can last for about six months on standby, so they're ready to use even if you've neglected them for some time.
 It's also worth considering whether your chosen keyboard has a built-in battery or takes single-use batteries.
 If you use your keyboard regularly, the cost of replacing single-use batteries can add up, not to mention it's not exactly environmentally friendly.

-Naturally, the main reason for purchasing a folding keyboard is that it folds down to a smaller size for carrying, otherwise you could buy a non-folding wireless keyboard.
+Naturally, the main reason for getting a folding keyboard is that it folds down to a smaller size for carrying, otherwise you could get a non-folding wireless keyboard.
 Check the product description to find out the exact folded dimensions because this can vary quite significantly between models.
 Some are compact enough to slip into a pocket, while others will fit in a bag or briefcase but not a pocket.
 Those models that fold in two places are generally more compact when folded than those with a single hinge down the middle.

 While you want your keyboard to be as compact as possible when folded, most users prefer a large size when unfolded.
 The closer in size it is to a standard keyboard, the easier it will be to adjust to typing on it.
-A few millimeters shouldn't make much of a difference once you've gotten used to it, but a tiny keyboard will be extremely tricky to type on, which negates the whole point of buying a foldable keyboard in the first place.
+A few millimeters shouldn't make much of a difference once you've gotten used to it, but a tiny keyboard will be extremely tricky to type on, which negates the whole point of getting a foldable keyboard in the first place.

 Possibly more important than the size of your foldable keyboard is the layout.
 It only takes a few minutes to become accustomed to a slightly smaller keyboard when everything is in the same place as you're used to, but a keyboard with a somewhat different layout can be a nightmare to type on, especially if you touch-type.
 It might seem like it wouldn't cause too much difficulty, but if frequently used keys, such as the return key or space bar, are placed even slightly off from what you're used to, it can throw your whole typing experience out of whack.
 Look for a foldable keyboard with a standard layout.